 Decision trees help with customer service and serve as a training tool for the support staff.
 In a report by SHRM, the graphical question and response pattern can reduce the onboarding time of new agents by up to 80%.

 Businesses focus on cost optimization as much as they focus on profit maximization.
 As customer service becomes increasingly essential, operational expenses also rise.
-The following are the main areas how decision trees help reduce support costs.
+The following are the main areas in which decision trees help reduce support costs.

 8. Call cost-cutting

 A decision tree is designed very precisely to remove any loopholes.
 They can reduce the back-and-forth communication with the customer and result in First Call Resolutions (FCR).
-Increased FCRs can reduce the number of calls and potentially bring down the overall cost.
+Increased FCRs can reduce the number of calls and potentially reduce overall costs.

 9. Less personnel